The northern lights and hot springs

-Iceland draws adventure-lovers to its remote shores, with the promise of epic waterfalls, legendary glaciers, and the storied northern lights.
-Positioned between Greenland and Europe, this brisk isle has a mere 348,000 inhabitants, and with two-thirds of those people living in and around the capital city, Reykjavík, there’s plenty of open space to explore.
-See where the North American and Eurasian continents meet on the Mid-Atlantic Ridge, hike Vatnajökull—Europe's largest non-polar glacier—and lounge in the steaming thermal baths of Blue Lagoon.
+Iceland draws adventure-lovers to its remote shores, with the promise of epic waterfalls, legendary glaciers, and the legendary northern lights.
+Positioned between Greenland and Europe, this intriguing isle is the size of South Korea, yet has fewer residents than New Orleans.
+With two-thirds of its population living in and around the capital city, Reykjavík, the rest of Iceland offers an unparalleled sense of space and calm.
+See where the North American and Eurasian continents meet on the Mid-Atlantic Ridge.
+Hike Vatnajökull, Europe's largest non-polar glacier, which sprawls across the landscape.
+Kick back and relax in steaming waters at one of the many geothermal spas.

 At 80 feet wide and with an almost 200-foot drop, Skógafoss, or “Forest Waterfall,” is one of the largest in Iceland.
 If there’s even a hint of sun, you are bound to catch a rainbow from the continuous spray.
 Climb the steps on the side of the waterfall for sweeping views of the cascade and the Atlantic Ocean—and make sure to bring a poncho.

-Thingvellir National Park is the only place in the world where the Mid-Atlantic Ridge can be seen above sea level.
-See where the North American and Eurasian plates meet and walk the surrounding lava fields.
+Thingvellir National Park is the only place in the world where the Mid-Atlantic Ridge is visible above sea level.
+See where the North American and Eurasian plates meet and explore the surrounding lava fields.
 Enjoy the mineral-rich waters of Thingvellir Lake and try to spot a fox in the surrounding birch forests.

 Fast & easy travel planning